 While C corporations will still need to pay corporate taxes on their retained earnings, they can avoid the double taxation of dividends by not distributing their entire profit to shareholders.
 Since S corporations are not subject to corporate taxation, retained earnings can be held in the corporation completely tax free.

-Of course, the IRS places limitations on how much money can be left in your corporation, with most able to keep up to $250,000 in retained earnings without risking penalties.
+Of course, the IRS places limitations on how much money can be left in your C corporation, with most able to keep up to $250,000 in retained earnings without risking penalties.

 C Corporation vs. S Corporation Taxation